-Cancellation of mineral dealer's licence on conviction.
-77. (1) Where any licensed mineral dealer or goldsmith is convicted of an offence under this Act or any regulations made under this Act and the time limit for appeal against the decision has elapsed or the appeal has been refused then, the Commissioner shall cancel the licence of such dealer or goldsmith.
+77. Where any licensed mineral dealer or goldsmith is convicted of an offence under this Act or the regulations and the time limit for appeal against the decision has elapsed or the appeal has been refused, the Commissioner shall cancel the licence of such mineral dealer or goldsmith.